 But the Advocate, the Holy Spirit, whom the Father will send in my name, will teach you all things and will remind you of everything I have said to you.
 Peace I leave with you; my peace I give to you.
 I do not give as the world gives.
 Do not let your hearts be troubled and do not be afraid.John 14:26-27

 Here we are in May of 2020, just a few short months after one of the largest groups of believers in the United States followed the charge of our pastor to pray earnestly spirit-first for a year of God encounters, and life as we knew it has come to a pause.
 If ever there was a time for a God encounter, COVID-19 has created the perfect space for it to happen, even for non-believers.
 Why?
 Because we have all been isolated from some of our greatest distractions.
-We’ve stopped shopping, because we are slowed down enough to see the need, and with many people without jobs, those of us that are still financially stable are transforming habits from consuming to donating.
+We’ve stopped consuming as much as started serving, because we are slowed down enough to see the need, and with many people without jobs, those of us that are still financially stable are transforming habits from consuming to donating.
 For those of us working and our children are out of school, we are using all of our time providing and caring for our families.
 There has been a cultural shift in the matter of two months that is cultivating the perfect space for spiritual alignment, balance in the way the Bible says we should steward our time, and we are finding ourselves forced into healthier behaviors and habits (i.e. more cooking and less eating out).
 The change that has taken place for the majority of the nation has been scary in many ways, but from where I am sitting, seems to have been a necessity.
 I do not think God created this virus, but I certainly think He is using it for good and His glory.

 So do not fear, for I am with you; do not be dismayed, for I am your God.
 I will strengthen you and help you; I will uphold you with my righteous right hand.Isaiah 41:10